 Under the No Action alternative, no amendment to the Basin Plan would occur (no Action Plan adopted) and staff would continue to implement existing Regional and State Water Board programs and permits.
 The Regional Water Board would not adopt a TMDL for the Russian River Watershed and would not require specific load reductions from each source and the proposed prohibition would not be enacted.

 Under this scenario, all existing onsite wastewater treatment systems (OWTS) in the Russian River Watershed would continue to be required to comply with the Basin Plan requirements for OWTS.
 If the Regional Water Board does not adopt a TMDL within two years of the TMDL completion date specified in Attachment 2 of the statewide OWTS Policy (i.e., by the end of 2020), coverage under the OWTS Policy’s conditional waiver of WDRs will expire for any OWTS that has any part of its dispersal system within 600 feet of the waterbodies listed in Attachment 2 for pathogens.
-In conformance with the findings of the 2012 303(d) list of impaired waters, there reaches include:
+In conformance with the findings of the 2012 303(d) list of impaired waters, these reaches include:

 • Lower Russian HA, Guerneville HSA, mainstem Russian River from Fife Creek to Dutch Bill Creek